Sex Therapy — Victoria, BC

 Direct, informed, and

 The first thing most people notice is that I'm not awkward about this.
-I've been having these conversations clinically for 15 years and I've learned how to make a topic that feels impossibly private feel genuinely manageable to talk about.
+I've been having these conversations clinically for 15 years and I've learned how to make a topic that feels impossibly private feel manageable to talk about.
 You don't have to arrive with language, a clear narrative, or certainty about what the problem is.

 Getting Started